 California SB 283.

-What developers and AHJs need to know about the new BESS fire authority consultation requirement.
+What developers need to know about the new BESS fire authority consultation requirement.

 Senate Bill 283 took effect January 1, 2026.
-For battery energy storage projects at or above 10 megawatt-hours installed on or after that date, a fire authority consultation is no longer best practice — it is a statutory prerequisite to the permit application itself.
+For locally permitted battery energy storage projects at or above 10 megawatt-hours whose permit application is submitted on or after that date, a fire authority consultation is a statutory prerequisite to the application itself.
+The trigger is the application submission date.
+Projects whose applications were filed before January 1, 2026 fall outside the statute.
 This page explains what the law requires, who it applies to, and what a compliant process looks like end-to-end.

 What SB 283 requires.